Ginni Thomas apologizes to husband’s Supreme Court clerks after Capitol riot fallout

 A sampling of posts made to the group were shared with The Washington Post by a member upset with some of the pro-Trump messages written by Ginni Thomas and others in the lead-up and aftermath of the election.
 Thomas did not respond to requests for comment.
 Several former clerks, who spoke on the condition of anonymity because the listserv is private, verified the dispute in what is normally an affable setting meant to celebrate achievements of the clerk “family.”

 Besides the friction there, Thomas has drawn outrage among liberals for public political commentary on her “Ginni Thomas” Facebook page.
 Her comments there celebrated Trump’s supporters who assembled in D.C. on Jan.
-6, a portion of whom stormed the Capitol, resulting in the deaths of five people.
+6, hundreds of whom stormed the Capitol, resulting in the deaths of five people.

 In the early morning post, Thomas encouraged her Facebook followers to watch the day’s events unfold on conservative news media, writing, “LOVE MAGA people!!!!”